 Principal's Message: October

 Many thanks to everybody who attended Back to School Night, one of the most important events of the school year.
-Over 80% of our parents filled Longfellow’s 35 classrooms to learn as much as possible about their child’s educational program for the year.
+Over 85% of our parents filled Longfellow’s 36 classrooms to learn as much as possible about their child’s educational program for the year.
 The teachers and I are often asked what parents can do to help their children do well in school.
-I would like to share with you some of our best recommendations:
+Once again, I would like to share with you some of our best recommendations:

 - Let your child know you expect him/her to achieve, by setting high, but realistic goals.

 - Establish a daily routine for family meals, homework, and chores.

 - Keep in contact with your child’s teachers.

 - Don’t let your child blame teachers or bad luck for poor grades.

 - Be respectful when talking with or about teachers.

 - Make time for reading with your child every day.

 - Encourage and reward your child’s school efforts and progress.